vc-csv15/Course-Information/README.md

 **CSLO3** - Implement and use linear data structures including sets, stacks, queues, and lists.

 **CSLO4** - Implement and use trees including binary trees, binary search trees, and heaps.

+### Final Exam

+The final exam will be held in the usual class room, SCI-226, from 12:00PM to 2:30PM on Monday, December 16, 2019.
+Bring the usual materials for the final, like for the mid-term, a writing utensil (No. 2 Pencil), 8.5" X 11" sheet of paper with your notes (you can put notes on both sides), and that's it.
+There will be no need for a calculator.
+As a matter of fact, if you think you need a calculator, you're probably doing something wrong.

+Remember, the following Wednesday, December 18, 2019, there is no class or lecture.

 ### Grading: